jamesmirajkar/Simple-ISP-for-Research/README.md

 ## Introduction
-In the dynamic landscape of digital image processing, the Simple Image Signal Processing (ISP) pipeline stands as a paramount tool for elevating the quality and precision of visual data[6][1].
+In the dynamic landscape of digital image processing, the Simple Image Signal Processing (ISP) pipeline stands as a paramount tool for elevating the quality and precision of visual data.
 This comprehensive report navigates through the development of a meticulously crafted ISP pipeline tailored explicitly for research applications.
 To comprehend the gravity of this initiative, it is imperative to scrutinize the fundamental principles of ISP, trace its evolutionary trajectory, assess its pervasive impact on visual representation, and dissect the intricacies of the proposed pipeline.